What is Male Feeding in Birds

 For each variable, we show the fitted regression coefficient (b) and its corresponding significance.
 Phylogenetic effects are computed from the first 10 eigenvectors (EV1–EV10) obtained from a principal coordinates analysis applied to the matrix of pairwise phylogenetic distances between the 170 species.
 Significant effects are shown in bold.

-F ratio obtained with information on difference in deviance and number of parameters and on the overdispersion coefficient after comparing the saturated model with the model without EV1–EV10.
+a F ratio obtained with information on difference in deviance and number of parameters and on the overdispersion coefficient after comparing the saturated model with the model without EV1–EV10.
 Degrees of freedom for these F ratios thus differ from those for the other F ratios presented in the table.

 Table 2